^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Nosocomial infection (from lat nosocomium - hospital and Greek nosokomeo - to care for the patient, synonyms: hospital infections, hospital infections, health care associated infection) is any clinically recognizable infectious disease that develops in the patient as a result of his treatment in the hospital for medical treatment or stay in it, as well as any infectious disease of a hospital employee that has developed as a result of his work in this institution, regardless of the time of onset of symptoms (after or while in hospital) WHO Regional Office, WHO, 1979.
-Infections considered nosocomial if they develop at least 48 hours after admission to hospital (except in cases when the patient goes to the hospital in the incubation period of an infectious disease, the duration of which more than 48 hours).
+A nosocomial infection (from Latin nosocomium - hospital and Greek nosokomeo - to care for a patient; synonyms: nosocomial infections, hospital infections, health care associated infection) is any clinically recognizable infectious disease that develops in a patient as a result of his/her visit to a hospital for medical care or stay in it, as well as any infectious disease of a hospital employee that developed as a result of his/her work in this institution, regardless of the time of onset of symptoms (after or during a stay in the hospital) - WHO Regional Office for Europe, 1979.
+Infections are considered nosocomial if they develop at least 48 hours after admission to the clinic (excluding those cases when the patient is admitted to a medical institution during the incubation period of an infectious disease, the duration of which is more than 48 hours).

-Nosocomial infections include cases when a patient re-enters a hospital with an established infection that was a consequence of a previous hospitalization.
+Nosocomial infections also include cases where a patient is re-admitted to hospital with an established infection that was a consequence of a previous hospitalization.

-Nosocomial infections are a serious medical, social, economic and legal problem in intensive care units around the world.
-The frequency of their development depends on the profile and architectural and technical features of the department, as well as on the adequacy of the infection control program and averages 11%.
-The development of infectious complications in the patient's ICU significantly increases lethality, increases the duration and cost of inpatient treatment.
+Nosocomial infections (NI) are a serious medical, social, economic and legal problem in intensive care units all over the world.
+Their frequency depends on the profile and architectural and technical features of the unit, as well as on the adequacy of the infection control program and averages 11%.
+The development of infectious complications in an ICU patient significantly increases mortality, increases the duration and cost of inpatient treatment.

-The prevalence of nosocomial infections associated with the use of various invasive techniques is calculated by the formula:
+The prevalence of nosocomial infections associated with the use of various invasive techniques is calculated using the formula:

-The number of cases of nosocomial infections for a certain period x 1000 - the total number of days of use of the invasive device
+Number of nosocomial infections over a given period x 1000 - total number of days of use of the invasive device

-According to the National Nosocomial Infection Surveillance (NNIS) of epidemiological surveillance of nosocomial infections in the United States (2002), the prevalence of nosocomial infections in "mixed" ICU clinical hospitals, calculated according to the above formula, is 5.6 for NPIVL, 5 for urinary tract infections , 1 and for catheter-associated angiogenic infections - 5.2 per 1000 days of device / procedure application.
+According to the National Nosocomial Infections Surveillance (NNIS) epidemiological surveillance of hospital-acquired infections in the USA (2002), the prevalence rate of nosocomial infections in “mixed” intensive care units of clinical hospitals, calculated using the above formula, is 5.6 for NIVL, 5.1 for urinary tract infections, and 5.2 for catheter-associated angiogenic infections per 1000 days of device use/procedure.

 Nosological structure of nosocomial infections in intensive care

-• Nosocomial pneumonia, including those associated with ventilation.
+• Nosocomial pneumonia, including that associated with mechanical ventilation.

 • Nosocomial tracheobronchitis.